GaoleMeng/tensorflow-visualization/README.md

 # Tensorflow-Visualization

-The visulization of LargeVis and word2vec.
+The visulization of LargeVis and word2vec with a 3d model.